knowledgetranslation/process/how_to_make_a_quality_website.md

 	* Plan how data will be monitored during the launch/transition period, and how to react/make adjustments based on this data.

+1. Create a post-launch plan.

+	* Decide what actions will be required for maintaining and updating the site, who will be responsible for this, and where the funds will come from.

+	* Plan for how to monitor and react to usage and other data post-launch.

+	* Plan for who will monitor and respond to the communications channels that were defined in your launch plan.

+1. Implement your launch plan.

-1. Follow your launch plan.
+1. Once the final phase of your launch plan is complete, implement your post-launch plan.

-1. After launch, have all the stakeholders go over the built-up documentation (minutes, git logs, documentation, style guides, READMEs, help files, timesheets, papers written, etc.) and compile a “bible” for the project.
+1. Once you are in the post-launch phase, have all the stakeholders go over the built-up documentation (minutes, git logs, documentation, style guides, READMEs, help files, timesheets, papers written, etc.) and compile a “bible” for the project.

 	* This should include take-aways that can be used in future projects.